-There are times it is OK — expected even — to use your gut to make a major decision (like when it comes to relationships, buying a home or your health), but deciding your next career move doesn’t have to be one of these times.
-Instead, give serious and objective thought to which option gets you closer to your ultimate career goals.
+There are times when it is okay — expected even — to use your gut to make a major decision.
+Things like relationships, buying a home or your health.
+But deciding your next career move doesn’t have to be one of these times.
+To avoid making career mistakes, give serious and objective thought to which option gets you closer to your ultimate career goals.
 You should be clear on how and why your decision is the best choice for where you’re trying to go professionally.

 - You need to figure it all out by (insert milestone age)

 Newsflash: you will not self-destruct if you haven’t found your career groove by 35, 45, or even 65.
 That means you should slow down.
 The most successful (and fulfilling) career journeys are those treated like a marathon, not a sprint.
 Experiment with your interests and weigh your options before taking any big risks.

 - Focus on the future, forget about the past

 Part of what makes high-performing athletes so great is the habit of reviewing game film.
 No, you shouldn’t beat yourself up or be critical of every wrong move you’ve made, but you should figure out the lesson behind every mistake.
 Questions like: what could I have done differently and what have I learned are important to ask after each setback.

 - You need to stay on the right track

 The worst thing you can do is force yourself into a box, afraid to explore your interests.
 Take that class on a topic unrelated to your day job.
 Apply for that position in an entirely different industry.
 Don’t feel pressured to do things in the “logical order” as predetermined by someone else.
 There is more than one path to success.

 - Always ask for advice from others